Online credit card account set-up makes bill payment easy.

 • Check your credit card balance and view your transactions on your credit card statement

-• Set up automatic payments on your credit card bill
+• Set up an automatic payment on your credit card bill

 • View your billing statements